mingcaocao/guide-uber-api/tutorial/10-complete-project.md

 - If you show prices, don't forget to follow Uber's [design guidelines](https://developer.uber.com/v1/design-guidelines/) and show the `surge` indicator if needed
 - Improve user experience for errors that could occur during our ajax call, or when finding the user's location

 Finally: don't forget to upload your party invitation to a public webserver and share it with the world.
-And don't forget to [invite us](http://twitter.com/thinkful) to the party!
+And make sure you [invite us](http://twitter.com/thinkful) to the party!

 Need help with any of this tutorial?
 Head over to [Thinkful.com](http://thinkful.com) and select the Frontend Web Development course.